lukaszhubertsekowski/sap-is-processdirect-dependency-analyzer/README.md

 - The extension assumes the iFlow ZIP contains UTF-8 XML/properties files.
 - If the SAP API host rejects browser-origin calls despite extension permissions, a lightweight backend proxy may be needed.
 In many Chrome extension deployments, host permissions are sufficient.

-## Suggested production hardening

-- Restrict `host_permissions` in `manifest.json` from `https://*/*` to exact SAP tenant and OAuth hosts.
-- Add managed enterprise configuration for tenant URLs and OAuth mode.
-- Add delta synchronization if SAP API timestamps are reliable for the tenant.
-- Add optional governance reporting for duplicate ProcessDirect Sender addresses, without treating valid many-to-one Receiver usage as an error.
-- Add export/import of dependency database for support diagnostics.

 ## Version 1.0.0

 - Added product owner information in the top-right corner of the extension UI.